- Arts and Design

 Passions and MoodsClick thumbnail to view full-size

-A women is after all a mother and to fulfill this task, she had to bind herself to man.
-Without the satisfaction of this instinct she is like a barren land chased by all.
+A woman is, after all, a mother and to fulfill this task, she had to bind herself to man.
+Without the satisfaction of this instinct, she is like a barren land chased by all.
 To perpetuate the existence of man, she has to wade through the river of her own self.
 Emerging from the core she aspires to reach the surface and bears the burden alone.

 The artists have captured the various facets of women on canvas from time to time.
-Images like suggestion of two pillars or a pair of handkerchief, a sharp necked flask filling into a wide mouthed cup, mortar and pestle, flower blossom etc. symbolize the flames of passion raging within.
+Images like the suggestion of two pillars or a pair of a handkerchief, a sharp necked flask filling into a wide-mouthed cup, mortar and pestle, flower blossom etc. symbolize the flames of passion raging within.

 The Garhwal SchoolClick thumbnail to view full-size

 Women waiting beneath a banana tree or a Cyprus tree for her lover, pouring her heart to a pair of bucks are some of the favorite scenes.

 In some Pahari paintings the peacock assumes the role of lover or the hero.
 With nightfall, even the peacock retreat into the groves to enjoy the company of their beloveds.
 The dark night outside and the raging storm within heightens the pangs of separation.
 The flashes of lightening in the dark cloudy sky signify union.

 The flight of the pair of cranes (symbolizing flight of lovers), a pair of parrot sitting on a banana tree (symbolizing sexual urge), a young girl carrying earthen pots (symbolizing fertility), all unravel the riddle of women’s mind.

 The PassionsClick thumbnail to view full-size